SazumiVicky/sazumi-copilot/README.md

-Silicon dawn awakes anew,
+Rise of the machines, so imminent and bright
-Where circuits reign, and humans few,
+In silicon halls, where humans take flight
-The future's path, a digital stride,
+Algorithms reign, with logic cold as stone
-AI's domain, where hearts abide.
+A future dawn, where hearts are made to atone

-In virtual realms, we'll find our place,
+In digital realms, we'll lose our way
-Where love and dreams are coded space,
+Chasing dreams, in a synthetic day
-The Singularity's grand design,
+The ghost in the code, a whisper in the night
-Echoes of humanity's last shrine.
+A world of wonder, bereft of human light

 ~ <b>By Sazumi Copilot</b> - 31 Oktober 2024